Who am I and what I do?

 As an adult, that same mindset shows up in my work.
 I build software, systems, tools and it still gives me the same joy I had while playing as a kid.

 I also had a large interest in psychology and philosophy.
-As I read and learnt those fields deeper and understood myself better, my self-awareness grew.
+As I read and learned those fields deeper and understood myself better, my self-awareness grew.
 That brought stronger empathy and a clearer sense of agency, followed by a deeper feeling of responsibility.
 I started becoming more physically active, which also sharpened my mind.
 For many years now I’ve been practicing Brazilian Jiu-Jitsu.
 Both the practice itself and the community have taught me many things.
-But, above all - patience, calmness and clarity under pressure.
+But, above all - patience, calmnes, and clarity under pressure.

 Thus, the responsibility I take for my own well-being naturally extends outward, so I like leaving things a little better than I found them.
-I genuinely enjoy working on software that targets real-life problems and makes things a bit easier for us.
+I genuinely enjoy working on software that targets everyday problems and makes things a bit easier for us.

 Some quotes that I like and love to share :